 Bring: this booklet, your insurance card, complete list of all medications and over the counter medications or herbals you take, contact information for your primary care doctor and all relevant medical information.

 Medications

 STOP 7 days before surgery

-all Aspirin, NSAIDS (ibuprofen, Motrin, Advil, Naproxen, Meloxicam, Celebrex, etc.) vitamins and supplements.
+all Aspirin, NSAIDS (ibuprofen, Motrin, Advil, Naproxen, Meloxicam, Celebrex, etc.) vitamins, supplements, and herbals.
 It is ok to take Tylenol or Acetaminophen.